NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

-`more transistors on denser and denser circuits`_, we're enabling advances in compute with more transformers on denser and more data-heavy :abbr:`Deep Learning Networks (DNNs)`, and making it easier to apply advances in :abbr:`Machine Learning (ML)` to different of industries and problems.
+`more transistors on denser and denser circuits`_, we're enabling advances in compute with more transformers on denser and more data-heavy :abbr:`Deep Learning Networks (DNNs)`, and making it easier to apply advances in :abbr:`Machine Learning (ML)` to different industries and problems.

 For developers with a network already in place, using the nGraph Compiler stack can further accelerate a network and allows for a quicker adaptation of models